devanuraglanjewar/devanuraglanjewar/README.md

 # Anurag Lanjewar
 # 💫 About Me:
 Hey there!
-I'm a web developer by day , data scientist by night (okay, maybe just late evenings ). <br>I build beautiful, functional websites that understand your users , <br>and I'm on a mission to bring the power of data to the front-end . <br>Dive into my code ➡️, explore my projects , <br>and let's chat about building the future of the web!
+I'm a web developer by day, data scientist by night (okay, maybe just late evenings). <br>I build beautiful, functional websites that understand your users and I'm on a mission to bring the power of data to the front-end. <br>Dive into my code ➡️, explore my projects ,<br>and let's chat about building the future of the web!

 ## 🌐 Socials: